Free Investor Guide

 1 – Is the state landlord friendly?

-Some states are considered “landlord friendly,” which means that they protect the landlord in the face of a tenant eviction.
+Some states are considered “landlord friendly,” which means that they protect the landlord in the event of a tenant eviction.
 If the state is “tenant friendly,” then it is often much harder for a landlord to evict a tenant.
-Regardless of the state’s status, an eviction can only occur if certain criteria are achieved and / or if certain sections of the lease agreement are broken.
-Additionally, while a tenant can contest an eviction, it will be the landlord’s job to prove that an eviction needs to occur.
+Regardless of the state’s status, an eviction can only occur if certain criteria are met and/or if parts of the lease agreement are broken.
+Additionally, while a tenant can contest an eviction, it will be the landlord’s job to prove that an eviction is necessary.

 2 – How long does it take?